isomerpages/moe-eastspringpri/_about-us/Principal's Message.md

 With the introduction of ‘SHINE &amp; SPARKLE’ in ESPS, we hope to empower our E’Light with Positive strategies that they can use for self-care and care for others.
 We are currently embarking on the use of Character Strengths to better support student development in the school. &nbsp;

-East Spring is dynamic learning community and we look forward to your participation and partnership in flourishing our E’Lights. <br>
+East Spring is dynamic learning community and we look forward to your participation and partnership in flourishing our E’Lights.

 Sincerely<br>